danielktaylor/PyStrategies/README.md

-# PyStrategies: Framework for Algorithmic Trading Strategy Development
+# PyStrategies: Deep Learning Framework for HFT Trading Strategy Development

 PyStrategies is a collection of Python tools for implementing, testing, and optimizing algorithmic trading strategies.
 This framework is built to be used with depth-of-book US equities data.
 Tools are included for deep learning, parameter optimization, and high-fidelity single-stock backtesting.